willviles/ember-useragent/README.md

 ### Requirements

-**Ember CLI >=2.9.0**

-The shim for UAParser.js uses `app.import`'s new [AMD transformation](https://github.com/ember-cli/ember-cli/pull/5976) feature released in Ember CLI [2.9.0](https://github.com/ember-cli/ember-cli/blob/master/CHANGELOG.md#290).

 **Fastboot**

-Should you be using Fastboot in your application, Ember Useragent >=0.2.0 requires Ember CLI Fastboot >=1.0.0.
+Should you be using Fastboot in your application, Ember UserAgent >=0.2.0 requires Ember CLI Fastboot >=1.0.0.

 ## Usage